networktocode/circuit-maintenance-parser/README.md

 #### LLM-powered Parsers

-The library supports an optional parser option leveraging Large Language Model (LLM) to provide best-effort parsing when the specific parsers have not been successful.
+The library supports an optional parser option leveraging Large Language Models (LLM) to provide best-effort parsing when the specific parsers have not been successful.

 > Warning: Some of these integrations, such as OpenAI, require of extras installations parameters.
 Check the [extras section](#extras)